jihchi/vite-plugin-rescript/README.md

 ```

 The bundler will fail when reaching this file, since the imports are resolved relative to the generated JS file (which resides in `lib`),
-but the `.css` and `.js` file are not copied into this directory.
+but the `.css` and `.js` files are not copied into this directory.
 By using the loader it no longer fails since the bundler will resolve
 the files relative to the `.res` file instead.

 ### Configuration